 Purchased conservation lands are recorded at cost when title or interest is transferred to the Nature Trust.
 The purchases are recorded as an asset offset by an increase in Net Assets Invested in Conservation Lands and Easements.
 In addition, an entry to Expense - Conservation Lands and Easements is recorded, funded by revenue.
+No amortization is recorded on conservation land/easements.

 Contributed conservation lands and easements are recorded at fair value when title or interest is transferred to the Nature Trust.
 The contributions are recorded as revenue and expenses and also as an asset, offset by Net Assets Invested in Conservation Lands and Easements.
-The fair market value of contributed conservation lands and easements donated under the federal ecological gifts program is subject to review by Environment Canada.
-Should the review not be finalized at the fiscal year end, and the value changes, the impact of that change will be recorded in the following fiscal year.
+The fair market value of conservation land and easements donated under the federal Ecological Gifts Program is subject to review by Environment Canada.
+Should their appraisal review not be complete by the end of the fiscal year in which the gift is received, the fair market value determined by appraisal is recorded.
+If the appraisal review determines a different fair market value, then the amount recorded on the Nature Trust's books is adjusted in the next fiscal year.
+No amortization is recorded on conservation land/easements.